activars/amd-js-copycat/README.md

 * I want to write in a modular way
 * I want to use AMD
 * I want the final JavaScript to be loaded on a site that may or may not have requireJS available
-* I want the final JavaScript is requirable
+* I want the final JavaScript to be requirable